 Amy, your instincts are good.
 Your kitchen is very pretty and with a few tweaks it will be perfect.
 You’re right that the earthy stone fireplace and travertine backsplash simply do not work with your fresh black and white kitchen.

-There are a few of issues at play here:
+Here’s my expert colour assessment of your kitchen.
+There are four issues at play here:

-The glass accent tile is completely unnecessary and clearly the result of assuming the backsplash should add ‘interest’.
-And as I’ve said often, does anyone ever love an accent tile they inherited?
+The glass accent tile is completely unnecessary and clearly the result of assuming the backsplash should add more interest.
+And as I’ve said often, does anyone ever love a kitchen accent tile they inherited with the home?

 You’re not alone here.

-The earthy pink beige travertine is too earthy for your fresh black and white kitchen.
-This is closely related to the issue of clean and dirty, but it’s more about whites.
+The earthy pink beige travertine is too brown for your fresh black and white kitchen.
+This is closely related to the issue of clean and dirty, but it’s more about whites here.
 Your nearly true white cabinets are simply too stark to relate to earthy travertine.

-A good rule of thumb is that, your backsplash tile needs to relate to your cabinet colour.
+Here’s a good rule of thumb: Your backsplash tile needs to relate to your cabinet colour.
 Travertine works with cream cabinets, not white.

-The black countertop is also part of a fresher look, too fresh to be married to a travertine backsplash.
+The black countertop is also part of a fresher look.
+It’s too fresh to be married to a travertine backsplash.